 We’ll also debunk myths about the best time to have sex.
 The same goes for other far-fetched theories on falling pregnant, such as whether you should hug your knees after sex and avoid exercise (the answers are no and no).

 Every day I’m asked how long it takes to get pregnant.
 Some couples take one cycle; others take a decade.
-We generally advise women to see a doctor for fertility advice following more than 12 months of regular unprotected sex – six months for women over 35 or if there’s a suspected fertility problem with either partner.
+I generally advise women to see a doctor for fertility advice following more than 12 months of regular unprotected sex – six months for women over 35 or if there’s a suspected fertility problem with either partner.

 Depending on a range of factors, including your age and pre-existing medical conditions, your GP may refer you to a fertility specialist.
 Rest assured, not all referrals result in IVF.
 These specialists also offer other assistance, such as help with ovulation.